 Yet we should not overlook the fact that there are many overlaps between the generic and the specialist.
 Literacy at secondary school provides a good example of this.
 All teachers, irrespective of the subject they teach, require knowledge of the generic principles that support reading, writing, oracy and vocabulary development.
 The EEF promotes the concept of ‘disciplinary literacy’ as an approach to improving literacy across the curriculum, which recognises that literacy skills are both general and subject specific.
 The implication for professional learning is that teachers and leaders must be provided with opportunities to learn about literacy strategies in general terms and domain-specific terms (EEF, 2019).
-This ‘double-headed’ principal is true of a number of different areas of the ‘teacher curriculum’, including metacognition, feedback and Abbreviated to CLT, the idea that working memory is limited and that overloading it can have a negative impact on learning, and that instruction should be designed to take this into account.
+This ‘double-headed’ principal is true of a number of different areas of the ‘teacher curriculum’, including metacognition, feedback and cognitive load theory.

 CPD should involve wider collaboration between schools, trusts and training providers.
 A streamlined, efficient approach to CPD would involve regional and national networks of schools, subject associations and other agencies working together to build capacity, plug gaps and develop specific areas of expertise, whether in general or subject-specific areas.
 This model should give teachers the opportunity to gain new qualifications, which would then have implications for career progression.
 The emphasis would be on developing leaders who possess the professional knowledge necessary to transform schools and ultimately student outcomes.
 Ultimately, this would be a way of professionalising teaching and centralising the role of subject expertise.